1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ![Construction frontview full](../assets/images/bed_frontview-complete_tilted_web.jpg)

-Right now I still have to take off the PEI plate (or at least lift the left front corner) for accessing and adjusting the screw for the pitch (because that one is still screwed into the thread of the gantry), the screw for the roll I can access from underneath the bed though which makes it easy to adjust.
+Right now I still have to take off the PEI plate (or at least lift the left front corner) for accessing and adjusting the screw for the pitch (because that one is still screwed into the thread of the gantry) which I chose the front left screw should be (the back left screw is my reference), the screw for the roll (which is now the screw in the middle at the right side) I can access from underneath the bed though which makes it easy to adjust.
 I'll probably end up changing the setup for the screw of the pitch as well.

-I then continued with a rough tramming, adjusting only the 'pitch' and then the 'roll' after having the reference set to the desired height.
+I then continued with a rough tramming without the PEI plate being applied, adjusting only the 'pitch' and then the 'roll' after having the 'reference' set to the desired height.
-After that, I excetuted the probing for a bedmesh (7x7 grid using Klipper) with the bed being cold - the result looked promising.
+After that, I put on the pEI plate and excetuted the probing for a bedmesh (7x7 grid using Klipper) with the bed being cold - the result looked promising.

 ![Bedmesh 3point cold](../assets/images/bedmesh_3pt_cold_web.jpg)

 Then I heated up the bed and *immediately* did a new bedmesh - and I was actually kinda shocked, as I've never seen a heavily warped bed like that before.
-The promising thing though was, that the warp was somewhat consistent - it looked like a wave instead of a crooked pillow.
+The promising thing though was, that the warp was somewhat consistent - it looked like a wave instead of a crooked pillow like before when being mounted at the 4 points.

 ![Bedmesh 3point just heated up](../assets/images/bedmesh_3pt_just-heated-up_web.jpg)